kelseyde/calvin-chess-engine/README.md

 ## How to Play

-Calvin communicates via the [Universal Chess Interface](https://www.chessprogramming.org/UCI) (UCI), meaning you can run it via the command line or paired with your favorite chess GUI:
+Calvin communicates via the [Universal Chess Interface](https://www.chessprogramming.org/UCI) (UCI), meaning you can run it via the command line or paired with your favourite chess GUI:

 1. Download the latest release from [Releases](https://github.com/kelseyde/calvin-chess-engine/releases).
 2. Ensure **Java 17+** is installed locally.